 Duration: 90 minutes.

 **Tour dates/time subject to change on occasion.
-Please check schedule for accuracy.
+Please check calendar for accuracy.

 Meeting Point: Shaw Memorial, the bronze sculpture directly across the street from the gold domed State House on the corner of Beacon and Park Streets.